top of page

 In truth, photography has been with me discreetly since I was a teenager.
 Initiated by a father who was passionate about silver images at the time, and who willingly lent me his camera at sea during our cruises (He was generous about sharing his many passions!
 For those who were interested too (sailing old rigs, woodworking and photography).

-A return to wonder too.
+A return to wonder, too.

 Totally at your disposal!

-At the end of 2011, the freedom of movement afforded by a digital camera in my hand, and the desire to express my emotions through the thousands of images I'd collected, finally took precedence over the pleasure of spinning glass, which physically obliged me to stay in my studio, even though the outside world was irrevocably seducing me.
+At the end of 2011, the freedom of movement afforded by a digital camera in my hand, and the desire to express my emotions through the thousands of images I'd collected, finally took precedence over the pleasure of spinning glass, which physically obliged me to stay in my studio, even though the outdoors was irrevocably seducing me.

 So, in the end, it was only a short step from ashes to pigments!

-At the end of 2018, I moved to Southern Burgundy, to the heart of the charming medieval town of Saint-Gengoux-Le-National, transforming my rustic but spacious attic into a studio and, later, my first floor into a gallery space to showcase my work.
-At the same time, I completely overhaul this site to make it more open to the different media I now use.
+At the end of 2018, I moved to Southern Burgundy, to the heart of the delightful medieval town of Saint-Gengoux-Le-National, transforming my rustic but spacious attic into a studio and, later, my first floor into a gallery space to showcase my work.

 Hélène - 2024

 "...So I lift from my shoulders the burden of time and, at the same time, the burden of performance that is demanded of me.
 My life is not something to be measured.
 Neither the leap of the goat nor the rising of the sun are performances.Nor is a human life a performance, but something that grows and strives for perfection.And what is perfect does not perform: what is perfect works in a state of rest.It's absurd to claim that the sea was made to carry armadas and dolphins.
 Of course it is - but it does so while retaining its freedom.
 It is equally absurd to claim that man was made for anything other than living.
 Sure, he supplies machines and writes books, but he could just as easily do something else.The important thing is that he does what he does in complete freedom and in full awareness that, like every other detail of creation, he is an end in himself.
-It rests in itself like a stone on sand."Stig Dagerman - Excerpt from Our need for consolation is impossible to satisfy.

 Stig Dagerman - Excerpt from Our need for consolation is impossible to satisfy.